Parental Care in Amphibians

 - Shoot Nest – Triton constructs the nest by fixing the shoots with a gelatinous secretion.

-5. Direct development: Some terrestrial or tree frogs, like hylodes and Hyla nebulosi, the eggs hatch directly into tiny juveniles avoiding predator attach and larval mortality.
+In some terrestrial or tree frogs, like hylodes and Hyla nebulosi, the eggs hatch directly into tiny juveniles avoiding predator attack and larval mortality.

 6. Carrying eggs over the body